1. Deportation from the UAE

 In most cases, the person is lead to the airport directly from the prison.
 In case the person has to finances to settle, he or she would be given a grace period.
 However, he or she would be deported at the end of this time period.
+The duration of the grace period does not exceed 3 months.
 Most offenders would have to serve a jail term or pay a fine before they are deported.
 Once either of the bodies finalizes deportation of a person, his or her name is added to the banned list.
 It is important to note that the ban on the person lasts for a lifetime.

 Also read : Problem related to UAE Visa

 4. How to Remove Lifetime Ban in the UAE?